ekarlo/TheShadowSpeaksDoc/README.md

 ![DSC01455-600.jpeg](img/DSC01455-600.jpeg)<br>
 <br>
 **Photo of pages 9-10 of the Scientific Software Corporation, Second Annual Report, Feb 1, 1970 - Jan 31,1971**<br>
-Leftmost and bottom right pictures show the B5500 operating console “The SPO”. *My station*, where I managed the mainframe.<br>
+Leftmost and bottom right pictures show the B5500 operating console “The SPO”. *My station*, where I managed the mainframe.

-Top right (left) is William Hinkle founder of Keyvest, with an innovative Trust Accounting System, that I worked for in the late 70s.<br>
+Top right (left) is William Hinkle founder of Keyvest, with an innovative Trust Accounting System, that I worked for in the late 70s.

-Center right are the B5500 tape drives with the line printer in background.<br>
+Center right are the B5500 tape drives with the line printer in background.

-(I was given a few shares of SSC stock due to a wage and price freeze along with Nixon closing of the gold window due to the costs of the Vietnam war.)<br>
+(I was given a few shares of SSC stock due to a wage and price freeze along with Nixon closing of the gold window due to the costs of the Vietnam war.
+Sold decades later to finance an Internet adventure for $248.)<br>
 ![DSC01477-600.jpeg](img/DSC01477-600.jpeg)<br>
 <br>
 **Closeup**<br>
 Totally posed.
 Every one of these gentlemen were skilled programmer / analysts and lived in cubicles or offices and I tended to the machine.

 Bottom right picture of the console just showed input commands and MCP (Master Control Program) output and nobody did that.

 Curtained window in back opened into the Conference room.
 They would open the curtains to show off the machine to clients.
 Plus ça change, plus c'est la même chose.

 At 20 years old and a bit scruffy I probably was not photogenic enough for the Annual Report.<br>
 ![DSC01478-600.jpeg](img/DSC01478-600.jpeg)<br>
 <br>